 What have you got?

-This speaking activity will get your students applying the target language of this lesson.
 Start off by writing the following prompts on the board:

 A favourite football team/film/singer